pojntfx/webnetes-book/src/reference/resources-yaml.md

     - stun:stun.l.google.com:19302
 ```

 A STUN Server creates peer-to-peer connections by hole-punching NATs.
+It has the following fields:

+- `urls`: An array of STUN server URLs.

 ## TURN Server